noctuid/dotfiles/browsing/README.md

 Pentadactyl supports vim's bar `|` for multiple commands, though it doesn't work with a lot of things and I haven't found it to be that useful.
 Vimperator uses a `,`, so this is just a syntactic difference.

 Pentadactyl doesn't require a restart to be enabled.
-It also still has passthrough mode which vimperator sadly removed.
-At the time of writing, vimperator also doesn't allow you to remap certain keys (like \<space\>) which is another reason I wouldn't use it.
+At the time of writing, vimperator also doesn't allow you to remap certain keys (like \<space\>) (see [here](https://github.com/vimperator/vimperator-labs/issues/10); there is a workaround).

 ## Vimperator Over Pentadactyl:
 Vimperator has tabgroup management commands built in (e.g. for switching tabgroups, moving tabs between tabgroups, etc.).
-Pentadactyl has a plugin called TabGroupie, but it's pretty broken and only works half the time.
-I don't know if the vimperator implementation is better, but it doesn't support renaming tabgroups I think.
+Pentadactyl has a plugin called TabGroupie, but it's unmaintained and broken now.

 Vimperator allows saving your bookmarks to different folders.
 The issue for this in pentadactyl has been open for years and has a high priority, but I have to doubt at this point that this functionality will ever be added.

 Vimperator currently works with firefox nightly with no hassle.
 This has been a problem with pentadactyl lately (no nightlies; having to update the max version yourself; small fixes coming late for new firefoxes), but right now there are current nightlies for pentadactyl that supposedly work fine with the newest firefox as well.
 Vimperator seems to be better/faster at keeping up though.

-Vimperator has coloured mode indicators, and I don't think pentadactyl does.
+Vimperator has colored indicators (e.g. for modes, when recording a macro, etc.) that look nice, and I don't think pentadactyl does.

 ## No Difference
 The differences seem to be pretty small for the most part.
-They both have autocmds, quickmarks, support for executing shell and js commands, completion (especially nice with `:b` and `:open`), caret mode, and support for setting firefox about:config settings with `set!`.
+They both have autocmds, quickmarks, support for executing shell and js commands, completion (especially nice with `:b` and `:open`), caret mode, support through selectively passing through some or all keys, and support for setting firefox about:config settings with `set!`.

 The startup time and completion performance is supposedly better in pentadactyl according to the aforementioned link.
 I don't really notice a difference in speed between the two; neither cause any significant slowdown for me.